-Bandwidth is the available channel capacity for sending or receiving data, bit rate is the amount of data transferred in one second and latency is the time it takes for a user to get a server response.
+Bandwidth is the available channel capacity for sending or receiving data, the bit rate is the amount of data transferred in one second and latency is the time it takes for a user to get a server response.
 Bandwidth is expressed in Hertz (Hz), bit rate in Mbps or Gbps and latency in milliseconds (ms).

 As you may know, there are at least two fundamental types of wireless broadband services; fixed wireless broadband and mobile broadband.
 Fixed wireless is the most well-known option that requires a fibre or ADSL line to your house or area and then a WiFi router inside the house to create wireless internet coverage.
-With the advent of 4G and 5G cellular technologies, another option that is becoming popular is mobile broadband which requires a SIM card to be inserted inside a mobile WiFi router to create wireless internet coverage.
+With the advent of 4G and 5G cellular technologies, another option that is becoming popular is mobile broadband, which requires a SIM card to be inserted inside a mobile WiFi router to create wireless internet coverage.
 So basically, irrespective of which wireless broadband option you go with, you are provided with a router (or modem or hub) to create wireless internet coverage through WiFi.
 The diagram below shows a simplified conceptual view of how fixed and mobile broadband signals reach our houses.
 For fixed broadband services, a cable runs to our house either directly or through the telephone line, which can then be connected to a router that generates WiFi coverage.
-Mobile broadband can also use a SIM-enabled router or even a mobile phone to create a WiFi hotspot.
-A mobile WiFi router is the preferred option because it is purpose-built and supports more advanced WiFi capabilities than a mobile phone.
+Mobile broadband can also use a SIM-enabled router or even a mobile phone to create a Wi-Fi hotspot.
+A mobile WiFi router is the preferred option because it is purpose-built and supports more advanced Wi-Fi capabilities than a mobile phone.

 WiFi coverage basically means that your devices, such as laptops, smart TVs etc., can communicate with the router by sending and receiving wireless signals.
 These signals are sent at specific frequencies so that a single router can communicate with all your internet-capable devices at the same time without any interference.
 If the router were using the same frequency to communicate with all your devices, it would cause interference which would essentially make your broadband service unusable.
 You may have come across the 2.4 GHz and 5 GHz frequency bands that your router supports.
 A frequency band, e.g. the 5GHz band, basically means that the router can create multiple channels in the 5GHz frequency range to establish communication links with various devices.
 For example, the router may use a channel ranging from 5.170 GHz to 5.190 GHz to provide WiFi connectivity to a certain laptop.
 This range is called channel bandwidth which we will cover in the next section.

-- The time it takes (in milliseconds) for your download request to trigger a response from the server is the network latency.
+|Latency||Milliseconds (ms)||Latency is the time it takes (in milliseconds) for your download request to trigger a response from the server.
+The lower, the better.|

-|Round trip time (RTT)||Milliseconds (ms)||RTT is the time it takes for your download request to trigger a response and then for you to receive the first bit/packet of the response is the round trip time (RTT).
+|Round trip time (RTT)||Milliseconds (ms)||RTT is the time it takes for your download request to trigger a response and then for you to receive the first bit/packet of the response.
+The lower, the better.|

 Here are some helpful downloads

-Thank you for reading this post, I hope it helped you in developing a better understanding of cellular networks.
-Sometimes, we need some extra support, especially when preparing for a new job, studying a new topic, or maybe just buying a new phone.
+Thank you for reading this post.
+I hope it helped you in developing a better understanding of cellular networks.
+Sometimes, we need extra support, especially when preparing for a new job, studying a new topic, or buying a new phone.
 Whatever you are trying to do, here are some downloads that can help you:

 Students & fresh graduates: If you are just starting, the complexity of the cellular industry can be a bit overwhelming.
 But don’t worry, I have created this FREE ebook so you can familiarise yourself with the basics like 3G, 4G etc. As a next step, check out the latest edition of the same ebook with more details on 4G & 5G networks with diagrams.
 You can then read Mobile Networks Made Easy, which explains the network nodes, e.g., BTS, MSC, GGSN etc.